League for Catholic Counter-Reformation

 The League for Catholic Counter-Reformation (Ligue de la contre-réforme catholique, CRC) is a nationalist and ultramontane organization founded in 1967 by Georges de Nantes, a former abbot who was suspended a divinis (from administering the sacraments) on 25 August 1966.
-The movement is composed of two religious communities in Saint-Parres-lès-Vaudes, in the Aube department, and in Quebec.
+The movement is composed of two religious communities, one at Saint-Parres-lès-Vaudes in the Aube department of France and the other in Quebec.
 It is considered a cult in France.